US takes on Google: What to know about biggest antitrust trial in decades

 Google also claims mobile users can switch easily if they want to use another search engine.

-“People don’t use Google because they have to – they use it because they want to,” said Kent Walker, Google president of global affairs, in a blog post.
+“People don’t use Google because they have to – they use it because they want to,” Kent Walker, Google’s president of global affairs, said in a blog post.

 What does the law say?